f-mohammadi/Stitching/README.md

     - `sort_type`: Sorting type indicates patern of grid (order of the tiles).
     - `modality`: Imaging modality to adjust the SURF's threshold value.

-    Example of parameters input to stitch image collections from different datasets:
+    `Example Parameters for Stitching Image Collections from Various Datasets:`

-    - for Tak dataset parameters the inputs are like below:
+    To illustrate the parameter inputs for stitching image collections, let's consider the Tak dataset as an example.
+Below is how the parameters are configured for this dataset:

     ![2024-05-05_191655](https://github.com/f-mohammadi/Stitching/assets/60792530/3950f597-3c05-4599-9e5a-dcf301668adf)